jrpool/learning-os-software/user-experiences/learner.md

 - Search projects
   - `/project search <query>`
 - Begin retrospective
-  - `/log retro`
+  - `/log -r`
 - Log retrospective reflection
-  - `/log --r1 beth:30 amy:20 jose:25 tim:@15`
+  - `/log -r1 beth:30 amy:20 jose:25 tim:@15`
-  - `/log --r4 Amy's wrote very clean code.
+  - `/log -r4 Amy's wrote very clean code.
 She can improve by submitting more PRs more frequently so that the rest of her team can stay up-to-date with her progress.`
 - Check retrospective progress
   - `/cycle status` (for chapter)
   - `/cycle status --project` (for current project)